-- Upon receipt of a missing person report, Residential Life professional staff will immediately notify ESU Police and Safety, then assist ESU Police and Safety in attempting to determine the length of time in which the resident has been missing and will go to the resident's room to see if the resident is present. - o If contact with resident is made, missing person procedures terminate. - If contact with resident is not made, designated Residential Life staff will attempt to establish contact via phone, e-mail, written notice (at room and in mailbox), roommate(s), and may key into the room if communication with resident is not established through other means.
-Residential Life staff will maintain a timeline, showing attempted communications and procedures followed. - Resident Assistant must notify Complex Coordinator immediately with any missing resident concerns - Appropriate Emporia State University administrators will be notified once the missing person report has been filed. - Communication with designated contact person(s). - Residential Life staff will notify the resident's Missing Persons Contact.
-If the missing person contact person cannot be reached, Residential Life will contact the Emergency Contact Person. - o If the resident is under 18 years of age, Residential Life staff will notify the resident's custodial parent or legal guardian. - Police and Safety will notify other appropriate law enforcement agencies within 24 hours.
+- Upon receipt of a missing person report, Residential Life professional staff will immediately notify ESU Police and Safety, then coordinate with ESU Police and Safety to establish contact with the resident and determine length of time the resident has been missing. - Contact efforts are as followed.
+If contact is made, the missing person procedure is terminated. - O Go to resident room to see if the resident is present, attempt to establish contact via phone, attempt to establish contact via email, work to check recent card access, call the ID Office to check meal plan usage, then attempt to establish contact via written letter at room.
+Residential Life staff will maintain a timeline, showing attempted communications and procedures followed. - Resident Assistant must notify Residential Life Professional Staff immediately after receiving missing person report. - Appropriate Emporia State University administrators will be notified once the missing person report has been filed. - Communication with designated contact person(s). - o A University Official will notify the resident's Missing Persons Contact.
+If the missing person contact person cannot be reached, they will contact the Emergency Contact Person. - o If the resident is under 18 years of age, A University Official will notify the resident's custodial parent or legal guardian. - Police and Safety will notify other appropriate law enforcement agencies within 24 hours.